 Analyzing NextEra Energy's Unusual Options Activity

-On Tuesday, shares of NextEra Energy (NYSE:NEE) saw unusual options activity.
-After the option alert, the stock price moved up to $75.39.
+NextEra Energy (NYSE:NEE) shares experienced unusual options activity on Friday.
+The stock price moved up to $77.83 following the option alert.

 - Option Type: SWEEP